Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Theoretical Methods

+We setup a window every 0.1 nm in a range of $d$ between 1.0 and 1.8 nm.
+We performed a 1 ns MD simulation for equilibration and 10 ns MD simulation production in each window with a spring constant $c=1000~\frac{\mathrm{kJ}}{\mathrm{mol}}$.
+For each window, we split the 10 ns MD simulations in 10 independent blocks of 1 ns each.
+We estimated the variance of $d$ and the autocorrelation time in each block.
+Finally, we report the average $D(d_i)$ value and its standard error over the blocks.
+We note that $D(d)$ does not show large fluctuations with respect to the choice of $c$ (see Figure S2).

-To generate the input trajectories for the construction of Langevin models, we employed aimless-shooting (AS)\cite{Peters06,Peters07} simulations.
-We obtained a first reactive trajectory by shooting from randomly-picked configurations of the unbiased trajectories with $d$ between 1.2 nm and 1.3 nm.
+To generate the input trajectories for the construction of Langevin models, we employed aimless-shooting (AS) \cite{Peters06,Peters07} simulations.
+We obtained a first reactive trajectory by shooting from randomly-picked configurations of the unbiased trajectories with $d$ between 1.2 and 1.3 nm.
 We then performed AS using a separation $\delta t = 0.1$ ps between successive shooting points, and a total length of 20 ps for each trajectory.
-We obtained a total of 1110 accepted trajectories relaxing from the transition state region (see Fig. \ref{fig:ful-tps}B) with an acceptance rate of 14\%.
+We obtained a total of 1110 accepted trajectories relaxing from the transition state region (see Figure \ref{fig:ful-tps}b) with an acceptance rate of 14\%.
 The script we developed to perform AS with GROMACS is publicly available at \url{https://github.com/physix-repo/aimless-shooting}.

-To estimate the dissociation rate we use the reactive flux formalism over 100 aimless shooting trajectories.
-We define the dissociated state as $d\geq 1.34$ nm and the associated state as $d\leq 1.17$ nm (see Fig. \ref{fig:ful-tps}A).
-The value of the MFPT (inverse of the rate) obtained with reactive flux was validated with the brute force estimate from 100 unbiased MD trajectories launched from the bound state: $6.1 \pm 1.2$~ns versus $6.5 \pm 0.6$~ns, respectively.
+To estimate the dissociation rate we use the reactive flux formalism over 1000 aimless shooting trajectories.
+We define the dissociated state as $d\geq 1.34$ nm and the associated state as $d\leq 1.17$ nm (see Figure \ref{fig:ful-tps}a).
+The value of the MFPT obtained with reactive flux was validated with the brute force estimate from 100 unbiased MD trajectories launched from the bound state: $6.1 \pm 1.2$~ns versus $6.5 \pm 0.6$~ns, respectively.
+Finally, we estimated the transmission coefficient as \cite{Jungblut16}

+where $k_{A \rightarrow B}^{RF}$ is the dissociation rate constant from reactive flux (eq \ref{eq:reactiveflux}), and $k_{A \rightarrow B}^{TST}$ is the dissociation rate constant from transition state theory.
+The estimated transmission coefficient for the dissociation of the fullerene C$_{60}$ dimer is 0.37, meaning that the number of recrossings before relaxation is small.

-\subsubsection{Fullerene C$_{240}$ dimer}
+\subsubsection{Fullerene C$_{240}$ Dimer}